 - Pop it in your pellet grill or smoker, cook for 1 hour, and voila!
 You’ll have perfectly smoked pellet grill funeral potatoes!

-Follow the preparation instructions above and cook your cheesy funeral potatoes in the oven for 1 hour at 350 degrees F.
+Follow the instructions above and cook your cheesy funeral potatoes in the oven for 1 hour at 350 degrees F.

 - If you want to make some smoked funeral potatoes but don’t have shredded hash browns on hand, don’t worry.
 You can use country-style (cubed) hash browns instead.
 You should be able to find a 32-ounce bag in the freezer section of your local grocery store.

-- Add a 1/3 cup each of diced green peppers and onions to this recipe or chopped cooked bacon for a little oomph!
+- We suggest throwing in some diced green peppers, onions, or chopped cooked bacon for a little oomph!